-All specimens collected from WHI participants are maintained in a biorepository in Rockville, MD, under highly controlled conditions.
-The inventory of samples is tracked via a WHI Specimen Tracking database that allows for good prediction of sample availability and status.
-The Specimen Tracking database also stores variables associated with the blood draw, such as number of fasting hours before blood draw and number of freeze/thaw cycles.
+Specimens collected from WHI participants are maintained in a biorepository in Rockville, MD.
+The sample inventory is tracked via a WHI Specimen Tracking database, which includes variables associated with the specimens, such as # of fasting hours before blood draw and # of freeze/thaw cycles.

 Buffy Coat (DNA)2